-As we mentioned about, other trips to Tanzania and other places with smaller projects are organised in a bespoke way for groups, schools, etc – normally the Tanzania trip are in July or early August.
+As we mentioned above, other trips to Tanzania and other places with smaller projects can be organised in a bespoke way for groups, schools, etc – normally bespoke Tanzania trips are in July or early August.
 Please get in touch for details or if you have a group you would like to bring.

 There will be an orientation day for the Tanzania and Romania teams on a Saturday in June of the same year.
 This is obligatory and we cannot allow you to be part of the team if you do not attend an orientation day.
 Orientation days for other trips are also obligatory and we will let you know the dates when you apply to be part of the team.